 Environmental sensors

-Smart speakers have become incredibly smart of late.
+Smart speakers have only gotten smarter.
 They can be used with voice assistants to search the web on your behalf and often come bundled with advanced environmental features.
 For example, the Amazon Echo (4th Gen) comes equipped with temperature and motion sensors that can be used in Alexa automation routines.
 These can automatically activate fans when the temperature rises or switch lights on when detecting motion.

 Given Google is invested in home security with its Nest brand, we will likely see motion detection integrated into future Nest Aware plans.
 For example, Aware subscribers already receive alerts if a speaker hears alarms or the sound of breaking glass.
 Google could take this functionality further with the Nest Audio 2, including sending alerts when a baby cries.
 As with Amazon’s Alex Guard, some of these features should be available outside of a subscription if Google wants to remain competitive.